 We still haven’t been very consistent, because summer has lots of busy days when we are gone much of the afternoon.
 But I’m so thankful that we are finally having some success with a quiet time, if only for one of my girls.
 Her three-year-old sister is getting there, just a little more slowly!

 #5: Find some fresh ideas

 Need some fresh ideas for activities your kids will enjoy?
 I’ve combed the internet for the best kids activity sites just for you!
 For someone like me, who is not naturally creative, this is a game changer.
 I would never think of some of these ideas on my own, but can benefit from those who are willing to share with me!
 My favorites are those that involve learning through play, or STEM ideas for a variety of ages.
-For exclusive access to the list, just fill out the form below.
-You’ll be glad you did!
+Check out the list here!

 Tired of counting to three every time you ask your kids to do something?
 Check out my Simple Parenting Strategy to Help Your Little One Obey.
 It’s two simple words that can drastically reduce the counting in your house.

 Looking for even more ideas?
 Check out How to Make the Most of Summer, written by a fellow blogger who included my article and several others offering inspiration and advice for your summer.

 Summer can be an amazing time for kids to learn, explore, and experience life in a way they can’t during the busy school year.
 It can also be a time of boredom, strife, and too much screen time if it isn’t handled properly.
 Be intentional and reset your summer by involving your kids in creating a summer schedule today!